Greening IT event: Europe’s way to an environmentally sustainable information society

 The talk show contributes to the overarching purpose of the Information Technology for Environmental Sustainability (ITES) initiative to bridge environmental sustainability and information society policy goals.
 It also aims to make successful, environmentally-strategic IT practices developed in the UNECE region known throughout the world.
-This cross-cutting event is relevant to the “Environment for Europe” agenda – in particular, to item 5(b) on Southeastern European perspectives on Source: "Capacity building: A buzz word or an aid to understanding?" by Ben Green and Mike Battcock, Developments Magazine, 2001">capacity-buildingand item 6(b) on sustainable consumption and production through partnerships in environmental policy implementation.
+This cross-cutting event is relevant to the “Environment for Europe” agenda – in particular, to item 5(b) on Southeastern European perspectives on capacity-building and item 6(b) on sustainable consumption and production through partnerships in environmental policy implementation.

-Participants"What is civil society?", initial working definition adopted by the Centre for Civil Society at the London School of Economics">civil society organisations, donors, and international organisations, businesses, media representatives, as well as individual bloggers and environmental activists will participate in the talk show.
+APC members, national IT agencies and environment ministries, environmental and ICT civil society organisations, donors, and international organisations, businesses, media representatives, as well as individual bloggers and environmental activists will participate in the talk show.

 Details, including video streams, last minute updates and archives, will be posted on www.apc.org/greeningit

 Those invited to participate in the discussion include:

 - Irina Sukhy, Environmental Activist, Association Eco Home, Belarus.

 - Jeremy Wates, Secretary, Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (Aarhus Convention), United Nations Economic Commission for Europe.

 - Jerome Simpson, Head, Information Programme, REC, Hungary.